psenough/teach_yourself_demoscene_in_14_days/README.md

 Remember that a demoscener can easily wear multiple hats of these different roles.

 You should never be afraid to try out or experiment in an area you don't yet dominate, even if you don't stick with it long you will undoubtedly learn invaluable information on how it works, and this knowledge can help you in other areas in the future.
 So embrace your curiosity, don't be afraid to fail.
-People learn with mistakes and everybody has to start somewhere, so just follow your heart, ignore any prior prejudices, and just explore what you want to explore, be it drawing and modelling, animating, composing, programming or syncing your demo.
+People learn with mistakes and everybody has to start somewhere, so just follow your heart, ignore any prior prejudices, and just explore what you want to explore, be it drawing and modeling, animating, composing, programming or syncing your demo.
 Just give it a try.

 This does not imply it will be easy to master any of these roles.
 All of them are life-long commitments that take years of practice and exploration to achieve something you could consider great, but we all have to start somewhere, so let's get started!